Material aspect 3: Conducting business ethically and responsibly

 We have established a Code of Business Conduct and Ethics (the "Code”) that outlines the binding principles of business conduct and ethical behavior that is expected from all our staff and third parties working on behalf of Galapagos.

-Galapagos’ board of directors is responsible for administering the Code.
-The board of directors has delegated day-to-day responsibility for administering and interpreting the Code to our General Counsel who has been appointed as our Compliance Officer under this Code.
+Galapagos’ supervisory board is responsible for administering the Code.
+The supervisory board has delegated day-to-day responsibility for administering and interpreting the Code to our General Counsel who has been appointed as our Compliance Officer under this Code.

 We expect our directors, officers and employees to exercise reasonable judgment when conducting our business.
 We encourage our directors, officers and employees to refer to this Code frequently to ensure that they are acting within both the letter and the spirit of this Code.

 We expect our employees and third-party suppliers to conduct business with integrity, ethics and respect for human rights.
-We expect them to turn away from conflicts of interest, corruption and fraud.
-Our Code of Business Conduct and Ethics is a mandatory training and is available on our website: www.glpg.com/charters-and-codes.
+We expect them to turn away from conflicts of interest, corruption, and fraud.
+Our Code of Business Conduct and Ethics is a mandatory training and is available on our website.

 Our suppliers are required to adhere to contractual terms that include anti-bribery and anti-corruption provisions.
-We have a purchase policy in place that includes selection criteria for the qualification of our suppliers in line with CSR aspects (and this ranges from, for example, no child labor to selecting coffee suppliers who work with respect for farmers and the environment).
-Our general terms and conditions of purchase also contain a specific clause on anti-bribery and anti-corruption, and we aim to implement a CSR questionnaire for hotels as part of our travel policy.
+We consider CSR criteria in our vendor selection process as appropriate for the type of vendor with which we are working.
+Our general terms and conditions of purchase also contain a specific clause on anti-bribery and anti-corruption.

-- During the onboarding process, we emphasize the importance and compliance with our Code of Business Conduct and Ethics
+- During the onboarding process of new employees, we emphasize the importance of our Compliance & Ethics Program, our Code of Business Conduct and Ethics and all channels available for them to raise questions and concerns

-- We will continue evaluating our procedures with regard to animal welfare by way of an internal Galapagos Animal Welfare committee, for all our internal facilities
+- We will continue to evaluate our internal processes and KPIs with regard to animal welfare in the Galapagos Animal Welfare Committee, for all our internal and external facilities